nturley/sctmvm/README.md

 We'll need a copy on the client and on the server

 ## Tournament Manager
-put the tournament manager files on the client and the server.
-Unzip the latest bots.
-Execute the vcredists installers.
+We will need to put the tournament manager files on the client and the server, Unzip the latest bots, Execute the vcredists installers.

 https://github.com/davechurchill/StarcraftAITournamentManager